tbreuss/golang-tour/README.md

 # Golang Tour

-The official [Tour of Go](https://go.dev/tour) as a single Markdown file, as of January 2025.
+The official [tour of Go](https://go.dev/tour) as a single Markdown file, as of January 2025, including minor additions.

 ## Basics